broninx/rsc_iota_imp/contracts/lottery/README.md

 ## Implementation

+The module imports the `random` module prior to the `initialize` function to handle randomness in IOTA Move.
+The `random` module contains two structs: `Random`, a singleton shared object storing the global randomness state in a versioned inner field, and `RandomGenerator`, a unique randomness generator that is derived from the global randomness.

 ### Join1 and Redeem_commit
 ```move
 public fun join1<T>(deadline_commit: u64, coin: Coin<T>, hash: vector<u8>, clock: &Clock, ctx: &mut TxContext){